Skip to main content

 We distinguish between slab avalanches and loose snow avalanches.

-Avalanche school and steepness map
+Avalanche education and steepness map

-A good start is to read about this at the Avalanche School on Varsom.no and a good continuation is to take an avalanche course in DNT.
+A good start is to read about this at the Avalanche School on Varsom.no, and a good continuation is to take an avalanche course in DNT.

 Skredterreng